crisp-dev/gulp-uglify-es/README.md

 		.pipe(gulp.dest("lib/"));
 });
 ```
-For documentation about the options-object, See [Uglify API Reference](https://www.npmjs.com/package/uglify-es#API_Reference).
+For documentation about the options-object, See the [Uglify API Reference](https://www.npmjs.com/package/terser#api-reference).

 ## Source maps
 To generate source maps, use [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps).